About Calf Augmentation

 Many women now are choosing to have calf implants to enhance and create more shapely lower legs.
 Calf implants can create definition in women where as men usually have calf implants to create bulk.

 The calf implants are made of solid but soft silicone.
-They are soft but firm and once inserted they can feel like the legs of well-exercised and developed calf muscles.
+They are supple but firm and once inserted they can feel like the legs of well-exercised and developed calf muscle.

-You need to be measured and sized appropriately by Mr Briggs prior to surgery.
+You need to be measured and sized appropriately by Dr Briggs prior to surgery.
 Not all manufactured calf implants fit everyone.
 In some cases, the calf implants may need to be custom made if the patient requires a unique size or design.
-If this is the case, a mould of the leg is usually taken prior to the implant being constructed.
+If this is the case, a CT scan be will be taken and the implant manufacturer will use computer generated mapping to create an implant for the patients individual measurements.
 The measurements need to be specific and in proportion to the rest of your body to achieve optimum results.

 Body builders will often request the biggest; this may not be the best, as each patient will have individual requirements.
 Symmetry and balance with the overall body is a very important factor when evaluating the patient.

 You may require one implant per calf or two depending on the requirements and the implant manufactured.

 Your Calf Implant Consultation